 Funders Together Overview

-Funders Together to End Homelessness is a national network of 200 foundations and United Ways dedicated to ending and preventing all forms of homelessness by supporting strategic, innovative, and effective solutions.
+Funders Together to End Homelessness is a national network of more than 260 foundations and United Ways dedicated to ending and preventing all forms of homelessness by supporting strategic, innovative, and effective solutions.
 Funders Together works to expand philanthropy’s impact and influence to advance the movement to prevent and end homelessness.
 Membership is open to all funders currently engaged or interested in funding homelessness or related areas.
 Funders Together, an approved 501(c)(3), is a virtually based in organization.
 For more information, visit www.FundersTogether.org.